CrashPlan-Labs/crashplanCLI/docs/userguides/gettingstarted.md

 pkill gnome
 pkill dbus
 ```
-If you do not use Keyring to store your credentials, the crashplan CLI will ask permission to store your credentials in a local flat file with read/write permissions for only the operating system user who set the password.
+If you do not use Keyring to store your credentials, the CrashPlan CLI will ask permission to store your credentials in a local flat file with read/write permissions for only the operating system user who set the password.
 Alternatively, you can enter your password with each command you enter.

 ### Ubuntu
-If Keyring doesn't support your Ubuntu system, the crashplan CLI will ask permission to store your credentials in a local flat file with read/write permissions for only the operating system user who set the password.
+If Keyring doesn't support your Ubuntu system, the CrashPlan CLI will ask permission to store your credentials in a local flat file with read/write permissions for only the operating system user who set the password.
 Alternatively, you can enter your password with each command you enter.